LazyWolves/ElasticPyProxy/README.md

   updation methods, EP2 is preconfigured with a template HAProxy config (mentioned below).

   Once the current live backend servers are available, EP2 formats the template and populates it with the current live backends.
-  Then it replaces the contents of the actually HAProxy config file with the contents if this formatted template file.
+  Then it replaces the contents of the actually HAProxy config file with the contents of this formatted template file.
   After this is done it reloads HAProxy either via **systemd** or via **binary**.

   Both the path to Haproxy config file and path to the HAProxy template file should be provided in EP2 config.